1979 World Series: Game 2

-This time, the Pirates struck first with two in the second on an RBI single by Bill Madlock and a sacrifice fly by catcher Ed Ott.
-The Orioles countered in the bottom half of the inning with an Eddie Murray homer.
-Murray would also tie the game in the sixth by doubling in Ken Singleton.
-Murray tried to put the Orioles ahead in the same inning by tagging and attempting to score on a line-out to right by John Lowenstein, but Dave Parker threw him out easily.
-Making the decision to send Murray was made that much odder by the fact that Parker's throw to the plate arrived well ahead of him.
-Murray tried to bowl Ott over at the plate, but the stocky Ott held fast, staying on his feet.
+This time, the Pirates struck first with two in the second on an RBI single by Bill Madlock and a sacrifice fly by Ed Ott.
+The Orioles countered in the bottom half with an Eddie Murray homer.
+Murray tied the game in the sixth by doubling in Ken Singleton.
+Murray tried to put the Orioles ahead in the same inning by attempting to score on a fly out to right by John Lowenstein, but Dave Parker threw him out easily.
+Murray tried to bowl Ott over at home plate, but was not successful.

-Murray also made a questionable base running decision in the eighth.
-With Murray on second and Doug DeCinces on first with no outs, Lowenstein grounded to shortstop Tim Foli.
-Murray strangely stopped instead of running out the force play.
-Foli attempted a tag which Murray eluded, and then threw to Phil Garner at second to force DeCinces.
-Murray's hesitation allowed Garner to throw to third and catch him in a rundown.
-Murray slowed up returning to second when he should have sped back since he was entitled to the base with DeCinces being forced out.
+In the eighth, with DeCinces on 1st, Murray on 2nd, and no outs, Lowenstein grounded to shortstop Tim Foli.
+Murray, who had to go to third, stopped.
+Foli attempted a tag, which Murray eluded.
+Foli then threw to Garner at second to force out DeCinces.
+Murray's hesitation allowed Garner to throw to third, catching Murray in a rundown for a double play.
+Murray should have run back to second immediately, since he was entitled to the base after DeCinces was out.

-Murray would not collect another hit or RBI for the rest of the Series.
+Murray did not collect another hit or an RBI for the rest of the Series.

-In the ninth, after a two-out single by Ott and a walk to Garner, Manny Sanguillén pinch-hit for Don Robinson and hacked a high and outside fastball from Don Stanhouse into right for a single.
-Ott barely slid past the outstretched arms of catcher Rick Dempsey to score the winning run, after Murray had questionably cut-off a strong throw from RF Ken Singleton.
+In the ninth, after a two-out single by Ott and a walk to Garner, Manny Sanguillén batted for Don Robinson and hit an outside fastball from Don Stanhouse into right field for a single.
+Ott slid past the outstretched arm of catcher Rick Dempsey to score the winning run, after Murray mistakenly cut off a strong throw from Ken Singleton.
 Kent Tekulve retired the side in the ninth for the save.